Auto CurseForge¶

 For example:

-The latest file will be located and used by default, but if a specific version is desired you can use one of the following options.
+The latest modpack file and its associated mod loader will be located and installed by default on startup (including automatic upgrading of both on subsequent startups, if a later version is found on CurseForge).
+If a specific version is desired instead, you can use one of the following options.
 With any of these options do not select a server file -- they lack the required manifest and defeat the ability to consistently automate startup.

-• Use CF_PAGE_URL, but include the full URL to a specific file
+, but include the full URL to a specific file - Set

 The following shows where to get the URL to the specific file and also shows where the file ID is located: